PickNikRobotics/beta_moveit_website/team/team.md

                 </a><br>
                 <a class="peopleName" href="https://www.linkedin.com/in/davetcoleman/" target="_blank">Dave Coleman, PhD</a>
                 <div class="peoplePosition">Co-Founder, Senior Roboticist</div>
                 <div class="peopleDesc">B.S.
 MechEng Georgia Tech, Masters and PhD CompSci CU Boulder focusing on motion planning.
 Dave has 12 years experience working in the field of robotics automation and is a leader in the open source MoveIt and ROS communities.
-His insights into robot-agnostic platforms that works for different morphologies, different theoretical approaches, and different end-user technical requirements give him a well-rounded understanding of the needs of powerful robotic software.
-He has worked and consulted for all types of robotics companies including Google Robotics, the Open Source Robotics Foundation, and Willow Garage.</div>
+His insights into robot-agnostic platforms for different morphologies, theoretical approaches, and different end-user requirements give him a well-rounded understanding for powerful robotic software.
+He has worked and consulted for all types of robotics companies including Google Robotics, Open Robotics, and Willow Garage.</div>
             </div>
         </div>
         <div class="peopleCol">